mac-s-g/github-help-wanted/README.md

 # GitHub Help Wanted

-GitHub Help Wanted was built to help connect developers to open-source projects.
+GitHub Help Wanted was built to help connect developers with open-source projects.

-Checkout the site at [github-help-wanted.com](https://github-help-wanted.com)
+Checkout the site at [github-help-wanted.com](http://github-help-wanted.com)

 Find a project where the community needs your help and dive in!